sarahmarie23/CSSSKL-142/Lab1/Lab1Notes.md

     ⚠️ Variable was not declared
     ⚠️ You commented something out and forgot to uncomment it

-* ✅ Let's debug it together.
-Anything obvious stand out to you?
+* ✅ The following code snippet has several bugs; can you find them all?

 ```java
 // Welcome message